- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 Includes settings for the y and z geometry of the simulation region.
 Also includes the following settings:

-- ENERGY CONSERVATION: Allows you to select the type of energy conservation to use in the propagation stage of an EME calculation.
-The choices are:
+ENERGY CONSERVATION: Allows you to select the type of energy conservation to use in the propagation stage of an EME calculation.
+The choices are 'none', 'passive', or 'conserve energy'.

 - CELL GROUP DEFINITION: Allows you to set the span of each cell group, the number of cells in each cell group, the subcell method to use (none or CVCS ), and number of modes to solve for in each cell.
 Displays the cell range of the group, and start and stop positions of the cell group.